 Hi, my name is Wendy and this is my blog.
 Read on to learn more about me and why this blog has been such a great labor of love.

 I started my career as a Registered Nurse in 1978.
 I was placed on a Medical/Surgical Unit.
-Little did I know that it was mostly Onconlogy.
-I would never have offered to start on a Unit like that because my first year as a Nurse, there were many patients that died while I was caring for them.
+Little did I know that it was mostly onconlogy.
+I would never have agreed to start on this kind of a Unit because during my first year as a Nurse, I cared for many patients that were VERY sick and a fair amount that died.
 At first, yes, it was depressing.
 However, as time went on, I began to watch the process of dying and it began to wake up a part of my soul that I never knew was there.
 It began to feel like it was an honor to be at someones bedside while they were passing away.
-I naturally began to feel like I was closer to God, Spirit, or something bigger that none of us can see or touch.
+I eventually began to feel like I was closer to God, Spirit, or something bigger that none of us can see or touch.
 How can it be that there is so much energy and life force one minute, and then it is gone.
 I could also feel something in the room that I could not explain.

-I didnt know what it was, but it took my breath away, and because it was so peaceful and there was such a beautiful feeling in the room, I always felt like I had been gifted an opportunity that most people never have.
+I didnt know what it was, but it took my breath away.
+There last moments of a persons life are very peaceful.
+It always felt like I had been gifted an opportunity that most people never have.
 To watch and feel someone pass away IS a gift that in our society is not something people talk about or even think about.
 I find this amazing since it is just as important as birth.
 It may seem like a strange way to end up starting a website like this, but in fact, it is really perfect.

 Then, I had two beautiful children who, to this day, are the most important accomplishment and contribution to this world that I have made.
 I am so grateful every day that they are in my life and I can not imagine it without them.

 While my kids were young, I had a friend whose wife was very ill with cancer.
 In an effort to find some alternative to Western Medicine he came across a book by a man named Alberto Villoldo.
 Alberto had studied the energetic medicine of the native Americans from Peru, the Qeros.
 These indigenous people had been living high in the Andes mountains, of outside of the capital of the Inka empire, Cusco.
-When the Spanish invaded that area, by the Conquistadors in the 1500s.
+When the Spanish invaded that area, by the Conquistadors did not find the Q’ero.
 Hence, their medicine remained pure and their visions unclouded by the political and religious views of the modern world.

 If that helps you understand, then it will help you understand that as I have healed energetically, I enjoy each day more as I get older.
 I see so many gifts and I am grateful for so many things I never even noticed before.
-As a voracious reader, I read: magazines, newspapers, on-line articles, books and you name it.
-It has become increasingly clearer that our society in the United States is about youth; but the reason for that obsession is the fear about getting older.
-Young women have no one to look up to as models of an aging women who is still considered relevant and truly “alive” Hollywood retires them, magazines ignore them, and there is nothing to celebrate them.
-Why are we so short-sighted that we don’t see that a human is extremely fortunate to get older?
+As a voracious reader, I read: magazines, newspapers, on-line articles, books, and you name it.
+Without a doubt, the United Sates is obsessed with youth.
+I think the reason for this obsession is the fear about getting older.
+Young women have no one to look up to as role models of an aging women who is still considered relevant and truly “alive” Hollywood retires them, magazines ignore them, and there is nothing to celebrate them.
+Why are we so short-sighted that we don’t see that we as humans are extremely fortunate to get older?
 If you are lucky, you WILL get older.
 The answer is not to run away from it, but to embrace it.
 To embrace every day that you have the privilege of being alive.